 Located in a gated street coined Millionaires’ Row, belonging to the Crown Estate and bordering the royal Kensington Palace, it boasted one of the most exclusive and expensive residences in the capital and unlikeliest of locations to hold German prisoners-of-war.

 For the neighbours – the Russian Embassy tenanted next door and the wealthy magnates living in the other mansions – there was no inkling of what was going on behind the bravura Victorian façades.
 Here the prisoners, who could not be broken under normal conditions of interrogation at any of the other eight ‘cages’ in Britain, were subjected to ‘special intelligence treatment’, designed to break their will to resist.

-In autumn 1940, the British Secret Service requisitioned three adjoining luxury mansion houses in Kensington Palace Gardens to open a clandestine unit; The London Cage.
+Autumn 1940: The British Secret Service requisitioned three adjoining luxury mansion houses in Kensington Palace Gardens to open a clandestine unit known as The London Cage.

 Its Commanding officer Colonel Alexander Scotland, a longstanding intelligence officer (rumoured to have been MI5) , set the cage rules and this is where the controversy emerged.
 Within six months of opening, the London Cage became embroiled in an internal heated controversy over the use of violence and unorthodox methods during interrogations.